zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 bitter, it is called bitter, if it is too sweet, it is called like honey, if it is too hot, it is called like fire, and if it is too cold, it is called like ice.
-Known as Ruhai, the disciples who reach the great supernatural power are calledAs a master. 』Similarly, the single enlightened person is there like that one, equals to that, contrasts to that, alone without partner (no duality), free from bondage, and he walks, lives, and acts correctly in the world. , Turn up, guard, make survival, make survival.
+Known as Ruhai, the disciples who reach the great supernatural power are calledAs a master.
+"Similarly, the single enlightened person is there like that one, equals to that, contrasts to that, alone without partner (no duality), free from bondage, and he walks, lives, and acts correctly in the world. , Turn up, guard, make survival, make survival.
 "Because you should walk alone like a rhino